Best Time to Visit Australia

 Canberra has 4 distinct seasons.
-Because it is situated 570 metes/1870 feet above sea level, it has a pleasant, mainly dry summer which varies from warm to hot.
+Because it is situated 570 meters/1870 feet above sea level, it has a pleasant, mainly dry summer which varies from warm to hot.
 The days are sunny with little humidity.
 The evenings are extremely mild.
 The average daytime temperature is around 27 Celsius/81 Fahrenheit.
 The winter is cool and the nights and early mornings can be frosty.
 During the daytime, it is generally sunny.
 Snow can be found outside of the city sometimes.
 Temperatures in the daytime are 12 Celsius/54 Fahrenheit.
-Spring consists of blue skies, sunny days and cool nights with average daytime temperatures at 19 Celsius/66 Fahrenheit.
+Spring consists of blue skies, sunny days and cool nights with average daytime temperatures of 19 Celsius/66 Fahrenheit.
 Fall is a delight as the leaves turn colour varying from red to gold.
 Overall, there are mild days and cool nights.
 Average daytime temperatures are 20 Celsius/ 68 Fahrenheit.

 Melbourne is usually s not unbearably cold or unbearably hot with the odd bout of really hot weather occurring in the summer.
 However, it has an annual rainfall averaging only 50% of that of Sydney.
 An anomaly in Melbourne is that the seasons are known to start later than the official first date of the season.
 Summer is a bit of a mixed bag with warm, sunny days generally but interspersed with a few days that are cool and cloudy.
 If you have ever watched the Australian Open Tennis Championships, you will have seen how the weather can drastically change every few days.
 The evenings are pleasant.
 Average summer temperatures are 26 Celsius/79 Fahrenheit.
 Winter is definitely on the cool side with cold, sometimes frosty nights.
 Morning fog is prevalent but clears as the day goes on.
-It can be drizzly but no heavy bouts of rain.
+It can be drizzly but with no heavy bouts of rain.
 Average daytime temperatures are 14 Celsius/57 Fahrenheit.
 Fall weather is pleasant but cool with occasional heavy rainstorms.
 Average temperatures are 20 Celsius/68 Fahrenheit.
-Spring is changeable ranging from very cool to moderately warm and can be windy with average temperatures around 19 Celsius/66 Fahrenheit but with fluctuations.
+Spring is changeably ranging from very cool to moderately warm and can be windy with average temperatures around 19 Celsius/66 Fahrenheit but with fluctuations.

-Adelaide has a nice climate with mild winters and a warm, dry summer.
-Although it can rain, Adelaide is the driest and least humid of all Australia’s major cities.
+Adelaide has a nice climate with mild winters and warm, dry summers.
+Although it can rain, Adelaide is the driest and least humid of all of Australia’s major cities.
 The summer is definitely not humid and rainfall is sparse.
 Average temperatures are 29 Celsius/84 Fahrenheit.
 Winter is when, if any, rain can fall.
 There can be frosts in the outer reaches of the city at night.
 Snow is rare.
 Temperatures are around 16 Celsius/61 Fahrenheit.
 In spring, the weather is both mild and cool depending on the time of day with little rain and temperatures ranging from 19 to 25 Celsius/66 to 77 Fahrenheit depending on the month.
 Fall is a pleasant time to be in Adelaide with both the city and the surrounding countryside offering fall colours of red, orange and gold.
 Temperatures are around 22 Celsius/72 Fahrenheit.

 Because of its geographical location, Brisbane enjoys weather that ranges from warm to hot all year round.
 This is for sun seekers – don’t ever expect snow.
 There can be some humidity.
 February is the most humid month and September has the least.
 Summer is when the city has the highest rainfall with temperatures around 30 Celsius/86 Fahrenheit.
 Winter is generally mild and dry.
 Early mornings will be cool.
 Daytime temperatures average 22 Celsius/72 Fahrenheit.
 Fall and spring are nice times to be in Brisbane – almost no humidity and little rain with temperatures around 26 Celsius/79 Fahrenheit.